Askedio/laravel-item-paginate/README.md

 ```

 # Disclaimer
+### Will only sort by incremental ids.

 I've only tested this with `sqlite` and `mysql` (see tests) so it may not work in every situation.
-I'll be using it in a "production" API and will try to find possible issues.
 Please report any you find.